JaeYeonLee0621/SystemDesign-Interview/Chapter4_DistributedMessageQueue.md

 1. Reduced Seek time for HDDs
 2. Optimized I/O Operations : Reducing the overhead of multiple write operations, prefetching larger blocks of data that are likely to be accessed soon can significantly reduce I/O wait times
 3. Efficient Use of disk Cache
-- larger chunk of data can be read from or sritten to the disk in a single operation
+- larger chunk of data can be read from or written to the disk in a single operation
 4. Reduced File System Fragmentation
 5. Enhanced Throughput

-### File System Fragmentation
+### +) File System Fragmentation

 - File system to lay out the contents of files non-continuously to allow in-place modification of their contents
 - File system fragmentation negatively impacts seek time in spinning storage media

+ex)

 ![image](https://github.com/JaeYeonLee0621/a-mixed-knowledge/assets/32635539/bac6aad6-b28b-4efb-bec8-4c0b3a4bb7af)

-- Each file is using 10 blocks (4KB) of space
+- Each file is using 10 blocks (4KB per a block) of space
 - If the file B is deleted, a second region of 10 blocks of free space is created
 - a new file called F, which requires 7 blocks of space, also another new file called G, which needs only 3 blocks
 - F needs to be expanded